Paris Mountain Press

 “Wouldn't that be like trailing blood in the water?”
 Staumpitz asked.

-After the invention of the Berthold Singularity Drive some forty years previously, mankind had swarmed out into the stars, and busily colonized systems close to earth.
+After the Berthold Singularity Drive's invention some forty years ago, mankind had swarmed out into the stars and busily colonized systems close to Earth.
 Survey ships like Glendower were the outriders, pushing further and further from manhome, rapidly adding huge volumes to man's knowledge of the universe.

 Staumpitz chewed on a knuckle as he considered the scientist's request.
 “Since the Arabians are not in the habit of telling anyone what they're doing, I suppose we need to approach this carefully.
 The Paladin won't thank us if we cause an international incident out here.”